tinychainorg/tinychain/README.md

 tinychain
 =========

 the tiny smart contract blockchain.
+590 lines of code.

 tinychain runs the Brainfuck VM, uses ECDSA for signing transactions, and a Git-based sequencer (yes you PR txs to get them into the mempool).